The Certified Legacy Scholar

 Sondage is the institutional form of that argument.
 The Certified Legacy Scholar is the practitioner who carries it.

 A Certified Legacy Scholar conducts a Seminar on the Self.
 Twelve weeks.
-Six recorded sittings, each organized around a Frame of the Fellow's life.
+Six recorded Sittings, each organized around a Frame of the Fellow's life.
 A Convocation that opens the engagement and an Investiture that closes it.
-At Sovereign Accession the Fellow receives a certified primary source, signed under your credential and held in their custody under the Three Foundational Commitments.
+At Sovereign Accession the Fellow receives a certified primary source, signed under your certification and held in their custody under the Three Foundational Commitments.

 The work is scholarly.
 The Six Frames give you a disciplined architecture for moving through an entire life with precision.
 The Four Apertures are the instruments of the inquiry.
 The Living Syllabus is the document you write to your specific Fellow, in your own scholarly voice, before the engagement begins.
 The Scholar's Address is the document you compose for the Investiture, the only record in the archive written about the Fellow rather than by them.

-The credential is held by you.
+The certification is held by you.
 Sondage signs it.
 You carry it.

-The course will require months of serious work.
+The course requires months of serious work.
 Sondage accepts nothing less than your actual scholarly capacities deployed at full strength.
-The methodology is rigorous because the work it prepares you for is rigorous, and because the public argument you will be making by your conduct (that a human scholar produces something no machine can replicate) is an argument that fails the moment the work is done at less than the standard a scholar would set for themselves.
+The methodology is rigorous because the work it prepares you for is rigorous, and because the public argument you will be making by your conduct, that a human scholar produces something no machine can replicate, is an argument that fails the moment the work is done at less than the standard a scholar would set for themselves.

 You conduct Seasons under the Sondage Standard.
 You may bring your own Fellows to the work.
-Sondage refers Fellows from its commissioning channels to credentialed Scholars on the Registry.
-The credential travels with your practice.
+Sondage refers Fellows from its commissioning channels to certified Scholars on the Registry.
+The certification travels with your practice.
 The professional designation, Certified Legacy Scholar, is yours to use in your biography, your public writing, your client correspondence, and any other place a scholar represents their work.

 Sondage is a governance platform.
-It credentials the practitioners who do the work.
+It certifies the practitioners who do the work.
 It does not employ them, dispatch them, or hold their archives.
 The independence is structural.

-A position is being staked.
-The Certified Legacy Scholar is the public form of an argument the humanities has not yet made forcefully on its own behalf, that the trained scholar is the only authority who can produce a verified record of a human life in the synthetic age, and that the work belongs to the humanist by training, by discipline, and by the moral seriousness the discipline was built to carry.
+The Certified Legacy Scholar is the public form of an argument the humanities has not yet made forcefully on its own behalf.
+The trained scholar is the only authority who can produce a verified record of a human life in the synthetic age.
+The work belongs to the humanist by training, by discipline, and by the moral seriousness the discipline was built to carry.